Blotch3D/Blotch3D/README.md

 -   Implement fog

--   Build for many platforms (currently supports all Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch).
+-   Build for many platforms (currently supports all Microsoft Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch).

 Blotch3D uses MonoGame.
 MonoGame is a widely used 3D library for C\#.
 It is free, fast, cross platform, actively developed by a large community,